nestybox/sysbox/docs/user-guide/design.md

 -   Mounts over /proc and some of it's sub-directories.

-In addition, Sysbox creates some mounts of its own within the system container.
+In addition, Sysbox creates some mounts of its own (i.e., implicitly) within the system container.
 For example:

 -   Read-only bind mount of the host's `/lib/modules/<kernel-release>` into a corresponding path within the system container.